aarfa-12/mental-health-score-prediction/README.md

 ### 🔍 Explainable AI with SHAP

-MindSense uses **SHAP (SHapley Additive exPlanations)** to provide an explanation of the model prediction.
+MindSense AI uses **SHAP (SHapley Additive exPlanations)** to provide an explanation of the model prediction.

 This helps users understand which input features contributed to the predicted score instead of treating the model as a complete black box.